A percentage shot: investing in small caps

 That's all part of the game and is never going to change.
-However, it's precisely because of this uncertainty and this risk that smaller companies that turn out to be winners give outsize returns.
-The two aspects - high risk and outsize returns - are two sides of the same coin.
+However, it is precisely because of this uncertainty and this risk that smaller companies that turn out to be winners give outsized returns.
+The two aspects - high risk and outsized returns - are two sides of the same coin.
 What we have to do, as analysts and investors, is two different things.

-This is exactly why I have sometimes called small-cap investing to be 'real investing'.
-If you invest only in large, well-understood and overanalysed companies, you could do well with them and yet never really have a winner.
-I mean it's possible to invest for years in large caps and have returns that are kind of OK.
-Of course, OK is good but you could just have done an SIP in a large-cap equity fund.
-That's a great option for a lot of savers and Value Research is, of course, a champion of that approach but that's not quite what many equity investors are looking for.
+This is exactly why I have sometimes called small-cap investing 'real investing'.
+If you invest only in large, well-understood and over analysed companies, you could do well with them and yet never really have a winner.
+I mean it's possible to invest for years in large caps and have returns that are kind of okay.
+Of course, okay is good, but you could just have done an SIP in a large-cap equity fund.
+That's a great option for a lot of savers, and Value Research is of course a champion of that approach, but that's not quite what many equity investors are looking for.

 The other aspect of small-cap investing is never to lose sight of the larger picture of your investment portfolio and indeed of your entire financial asset base.
 Small-cap investing plays an important role and is hugely advantageous, but it's easy to get carried away.
 It's a percentage shot, and you must focus on improving the percentages.